-- 5 Net change of B1a, B1b, B1c, C1, and D1 uses within Locally Significant Industrial Sites (LSIS) and the boroughs Town Centres. - 3.22.2 Many SMEs require affordable premises, studios or workspace with favourable lease or licence conditions, and many SMEs and start-ups with the potential for financial self-sufficiency have particular needs that often cannot be met by market rent levels.
+- 3.22.2 Many SMEs require affordable premises, studios or workspace with favourable lease or licence conditions, and many SMEs and start-ups with the potential for financial self-sufficiency have particular needs that often cannot be met by market rent levels.
 The draft Regeneris Economic Study (2016) highlights that suitable and affordable workspaces need to be provided given that neighbouring boroughs, particularly in east London, have reached saturation point and have little capacity to accommodate further demand.
-In addition, the space requirements are often much smaller than 'traditional' office space often less than 80sq.m, the size of an average small shop.

-- 3.22.3 Given this the Council will seek the inclusion of a proportion of affordable workspace, within major commercial development schemes (generally B1 and B2 development), and within mixed-use schemes in the Investment and Growth Areas (See LP14).
-In addition, the Council will seek the inclusion of managed workspace on replacement or new mixed used developments in Business Areas or non-designated employment sites to ensure there are no net loss of jobs on such sites. - 3.22.4 The design of workspace for small or micro enterprises will vary, depending on the end occupier or sector.
-The Council recognises that unit sizes of approximately 80m2 or less (gross) are more desirable for small businesses.
+In addition, the space requirements are often much smaller than 'traditional' office space often less than 80sq.m, the size of an average small shop. - 3.22.3 Given this, the Council will seek the inclusion of a proportion of affordable workspace, within major commercial development schemes (generally B1 and B2 development), and within mixed-use schemes in the Investment and Growth Areas (see LP14).
+In addition, the Council will seek the inclusion of managed workspace on replacement or new mixed used developments in Local Business Areas or non-designated employment sites to ensure there are no net loss of jobs on such sites. - 3.22.4 The design of workspace for small or micro enterprises will vary, depending on the end occupier or sector.
+The Council recognises that unit sizes of approximately 80 sq.m or less (gross) are more desirable for small businesses.
 However, in general, applicants should demonstrate that workspace is flexible.
 Flexibility and arrangement of unit sizes will ensure that they can cater for a range of business needs.
-The Council will also seek appropriate provision for short-term, flexible 'all-in' or 'meanwhile' leases, and/or letting space on a per-desk rather than per-squarefoot basis.
+The Council will also seek appropriate provision for shortterm, flexible 'all-in' or 'meanwhile' leases, and/or letting space on a per-desk rather than per-square-foot basis.
 This will be in addition to ensuring existing businesses are also re-provided for, where appropriate in any redevelopment of sites, given it is the Council's ambition to allow existing business to remain and grow in size as well as attract new businesses to the borough.